 If you have a complaint, please contact Olive McCarthy, our Complaints Partner.
 You can contact her at our St. Albans office - Thornycroft House, 107 Holywell Hill, St Albans, Hertfordshire, AL1 1HQ.

 What will happen next?

 - We will record your complaint in our central register and open a file for your complaint.
-We will do this within two working days of receiving your complaint.
+We will do this within three working days of receiving your complaint.

 - We may invite you to meet with an appropriate Partner to discuss and hopefully resolve your complaint.
 We will do this within five working days of receiving all the details we need from the member of staff who acted for you.

 - Within seven working days of the meeting we will write to you to confirm what took place and any solutions we have agreed with you.